kyma-incubator/examples/personservice/README.md

 `openssl req -new -sha256 -out personservicekubernetes.csr -key personservicekubernetes.key -subj "/OU=OrgUnit/O=Organization/L=Waldorf/ST=Waldorf/C=DE/CN=personservicekubernetes"`
 `openssl base64 -in personservicekubernetes.csr`

-4. Use the REST client of your choice to create the following rest call to the full URL with token you copied previously:
+4. Use the REST client of your choice to create the following rest call to the full URL (csrUrl) with the token you copied previously:
 ![Connect Remote Environment CSR Screenshot](images/remoteenvironmentpairing3.png)
 5. After sending you will receive a base 64 encoded signed certificate.
 Decode the response and save as `personservicekubernetes.crt`.
+The decoded response will contain separators with `BEGIN CERTIFICATE` and `END CERTIFICATE` respectively.
 6. Now you can use OpenSSL and java keytool (part of the jdk) to create a PKCS#12 (P12, also good for browser based testing) file and based on that create a Java Key Store (JKS, for the Person Service) for our service. **Do not change any passwords, except if you really know what you are doing!!!**
    ```
    openssl pkcs12 -export -name personservicekubernetes -in personservicekubernetes.crt -inkey personservicekubernetes.key -out personservicekubernetes.p12 -password pass:kyma-project